The Best Samurai Swords of 2024

 Check Nodachi vs Katana comparisson.

-Best Budget Friendly: Katō Kiyomasa
+Best For Beginners: Katō Kiyomasa

 Hand Forged 1095 High Carbon Steel Unokubi Zukuri Custom Samurai Katana Sword